ivanitlearning/AWS-Associate-Courses/README.md

   - desired capacity
   - maximum size

-Provision or terminate instances to keep at the desired level Scaling Policies can trigger this based on metrics.
+Provision or terminate instances to keep at the desired level.
+Scaling Policies can trigger this based on metrics.

-Autoscaling Groups will distribute EC2 instances to try and keep the AZs equal.
+Autoscaling Groups will distribute EC2 instances to try and keep the number of instances in each AZ equal.

 #### 1.12.4.1.
 Scaling Policies